subsquid/docs/docs/deploy-squid/README.md

 **Option 2.
 Releasing from a remote repo**

-It is also possible to release a squid using from a remote repo using a full git link with `--source` option.
-Note that a fully qualified git url is either of the form `https://my-git-repo.git#my-branch` or `https://my-git-repo.git#some-commit-hash`.
+It is also possible to release a squid from a remote repo using a full git link with the `--source` option.
+Note that a fully qualified git url is either of the form `https://my-git-repo.git#my-branch` or `https://my-git-repo.git#<commit-hash>`.
 We recommend using fully qualified git urls with a commit hash, like below:

 ```bash
 npx sqd squid release my-new-squid@v0 --source https://github.com/dzhelezov/squid-template.git#b71e545c1a5e683013023ef572f86fdeddf5f7b7 -v
 ```

-Both options will provide deployment logs
+Both options will provide deployment logs.

 ## 5. Monitor Squid logs

+Once the squid is deployed, the GraphQL endpoint is available straight away.
+Normally one should wait until the squid has processed all historical blocks and is fully in sync.

 To inspect the squid logs run